dushantpanchbhai/chatbot2/README.md

         #first_sentence consist of list of text of the webpage seprated by newline.
 ```

-we had also embedded some greeting syntax file which will deal with some greeting and natural conversation questions like who are you? , tell me a joke, etc.
+we have also embedded some greeting syntax file which will deal with some greeting and natural conversation questions like who are you? , tell me a joke, etc.
 ```
         def filter(question):
             # path1 is the address of greeting.yml file which consist of all the greeting syntax.